studersi/test-4/tutorial-1/README.md

 We then define that we want all (_all_) modules to be compiled.
 Of note here is that _all_ does not really mean all.
 For historical reasons _all_ means only all of the core modules, of which there are quite a few.
 The _shared_ keyword indicates that we would like to have the modules compiled separately in order to then be able to link them as optional modules.
 And lastly, `enable-nonportable-atomics` is a compiler flag which instructs the compiler to use special options which are available only on modern x86 processors and have a favorable impact on performance.

 When executing the _configure_ command for the web server, it may be necessary to install additional packages.
-These may include:

-- libpcre3-dev
-- libssl-dev
-- zlibc
-- zlib1g-dev

-Depending on distribution, one or more of these packages may have different names.

-When compiling it is often the case that some components are missing.
-Installing packages is at times more difficult than in our case and versions may be incompatible in the worst case.
-There’s often a solution to the problem on the internet, but now and again you’ll have to dive really deep into the system to get to the root of the difficulties.
-This should not be an issue in our simple case.
+However, if you have installed all those named in the second step, you should be covered.

 ###Step 5: Compiling